Join us this Sunday

 Let’s take a walk through a typical Sunday morning worship service.
 Before you enter the church building, you will be met by a friendly family at the front door.
 They are designated “door greeters and hosts”.
 They will greet and welcome you and give you a handout (called a liturgy sheet) that explains a bit about the worship and also information as to what is happening in church.
-Furthermore, they will help you with a hymn book and Bible (KJV) if needed, and they may also invite you to their house after the church service, usually for a coffee or a meal.
-As you walk through the front doors into the church foyer, the minister, an elder and the church sexton will be immediately on your right.
-They will be looking forward to meet you as well.
-If you struggle to find seating, the sexton will help you with this.
+Inside, an usher can help you with a hymn book and Bible (NKJV) if needed, and also help you to find a seat.
 You can sit anywhere you like.

-Members and guests usually begin to take their seats in the auditorium at about 8:50 AM.
-In the background you will hear the organ or piano playing songs which help people focus people’s attention on the coming meeting with God.
-Greeters will meet you at the front doors and will be happy to provide you with a Bible and song book if needed.
-As you are directed you to your seat, you will see not only individuals but also many families seated around you.
+Members and guests usually begin to take their seats in the auditorium at about 9:15 AM.
+In the background you will hear the organ or piano playing songs which help people focus their attention on the coming meeting with God.
+As you are directed to your seat, you will see not only individuals but also many families seated around you.
 God wants all His people to worship Him together.
 Infants and toddlers are cared for in a creche.

 Confession of Trust and Divine Greeting

-At 9:00 AM, the deacons, elders and minister file into the auditorium.
-The service formally begins when the minister, serving as the mouth-piece of the congregation, confesses the church’s trust in the Lord alone, using a verse of Scripture.
-The minister then, serving now as God’s mouth-piece, responds on His behalf by extending God’s greeting of peace.
+At 9:30 AM, the deacons, elders and minister file into the auditorium.
+The service formally begins when the minister, on behalf of the congregation, confesses the church’s trust in the Lord alone, using a verse of Scripture.
+The minister then responds on God’s behalf by extending God’s greeting of peace.

 Praise the LORD!